 The Danish Armed Forces are engaged in Africa to:

 - Strengthen Europe's and Denmark’s security.
 The effort to maintain peace and stability does not only begin at the Danish border.

 - Contribute to regional and continental stability in Africa.

 - Help develop African defence capabilities in order to increase the ability of the African countries to handle conflicts on the continent on their own.

 The engagement of the Danish Armed Forces in Africa is based on the African states’ own wish for assistance in order to increase their capacity to handle conflicts and ensure stability.
 For this reason, the Danish Armed Forces have engaged in military cooperation and operations in Africa for a number of years.
 Currently, Danish defence stabilisation efforts are focusing on eastern Africa and initiatives include support to the East African Standby Force (EASF) and regional peace support training centers.
-Denmark also supports Kenya in the effort to increase the capacity of its fleet to maintain control over the country’s territorial waters and the African Union in implementing its maritime strategy.
+Denmark also supports Kenya in the effort to increase the capacity of its fleet to maintain control over the country’s territorial waters.
 As part of the stabilisation support Denmark has deployed a number of military advisors

 in the Gulf of Guinea.
 This includes the deployment of a maritime advisor to the Danish Embassy in Nigeria.
 Furthermore, Danish Special Operation Forces participate in the annual capacity building exercises FLINTLOCK and OBANGAME EXPRESS, which both takes place in West Africa.